 It was hard for everyone again!
 After the dance we are all at their home talking and playing pool.
 I am talking with the twin that has always had the shorter hair and he says he is mad at his brother because he went and got his hair like his.
-Being an identical twin I completely understood.
+Being an identical twin, I completely knew what he was going through.
 I remember being in middle school striving for my own identity.
 I don’t think it bothered my sister as much or that was my prospection.
 Luke and I just sent some time discussing this situation.
 I felt like I could really understand his frustration.

 The next morning early, his mom called me and she said I need your help.
 After everyone left the night before Luke and Lark get in an argument about the hair.
 Luke said that is my style and you shouldn’t have gotten the same haircut.
 The mom chimes in and proceeds to tell him he is lucky to be here he almost didn’t live and he should be grateful – his hair is no big deal.
 Luke says, “You don’t understand, you aren’t a twin.”
-From there he stormed to his room.
+After finishing his statement, Luke went to his room.